 The short answer is yes.
 Your favorite lures from over summer, will likely still work and catch fishing over the colder months.

-That means lures that have their most effective action at a slow retrieve are the most productive at catching trout over the winter months.
+This means lures that have their most effective action at a slow retrieve are the most productive at catching trout over the winter months.
 When winter fishing, be prepared to retrieve extra slowly.

 So when selecting your lures, choose patterns that work best on resident fish.
 The stock trout will not be returning until the spring.